GuanceCloud/datakit/internal/export/doc/en/inputs/prom_remote_write.md

 === "Kubernetes"

-    The collector can now be turned on by [ConfigMap Injection Collector Configuration](../datakit/datakit-daemonset-deploy.md#configmap-setting).
+    Can be turned on by [ConfigMap Injection Collector Configuration](../datakit/datakit-daemonset-deploy.md#configmap-setting) or [Config ENV_DATAKIT_INPUTS](../datakit/datakit-daemonset-deploy.md#env-setting) .
 <!-- markdownlint-enable -->
 ### Add, Ignore and Rename Tags {#tag-ops}